wormhole-foundation/wormhole/staging/algorand/README.md

 ## Introduction

-This service consumes prices from "price fetchers" and feeds blockchain publishers.
+This service comprises on-chain and off-chain components and tools.
+The purpose is to consume prices from "price fetchers" and feeds blockchain publishers.

 The current implementation is a Wormhole client that uses the JS SDK to get VAAs from Pyth network and feed the payload and cryptographic verification data to a transaction group for validation.
 Subsequently, the data is optionally processed and stored, either price or metrics.
 For details regarding Wormhole VAAs see design documents: